CalebAnyaeche/BE-Smart-Hack/flight-search-ios/README.md

 # flight-search-ios

-A simple flight search app that gives you a detailed list of flights to your favorite destination.
+A simple iOS app that gives you a detailed list of flights to your favorite destination.

+## Getting started

+First, you need to be working on a MacBook or MacMini.

+- Then install XCode 11/10
+- Fork the git repo
+- Then open `FlightSearch.xcodeproj` in XCode.

+Once XCode is open, hit the RUN button to build the app.

 ## UI